hughperkins/ant-bigtext/README.md

 Then, you can freely create 'bigtext' tasks.
 You put the message into the 'message' attribute.
 The following attributes are available:

-	message: the message to print, mandatoary
+	message: the message to print, mandatory
 	size: how big to print the message, optional, default: 20
 	fontname: the font to use, optional, default: Times New Roman